Dukovany: History

-The first written mention of Dukovany is from 1263, originally named Tokovany.
-In the second half of the 13th century it was given to the Templar Order.
+The first written mention of Dukovany (under its original name Tokovany) is from 1263.
+In the second half of the 13th century it was given to the order of the Knights Templar.
 In 1298, Alšík of Dukovany was mentioned as the owner of the nearby Rabštejn Castle.

 In 1325, King John of Bohemia sold the settlement to Jindřich of Lipá, which indicates that the Dukovany family had died out at that time.
 The property belonged to the castle of Rabštejn.
 After its capture and destruction in 1446 it became a part of the king's domain.
 Later on, the village was added to the Moravský Krumlov estate, which belonged to the lords of Lipá.
 At the end of the 16th century, Dukovany became an independent estate which changed owners rather often.

-Since the 1970s, the built-up area has been rearranged and replaced by family residences, with the construction focusing on the downhill area below Dukovany chateau.
+Since the 1970s, the built-up area has been rearranged and replaced by family residences, with the construction focusing on the downhill area below the Dukovany Castle.
 In 1974–1987, a nuclear power station was constructed with a northern by-pass road and housing area for about 1,500 workers, which was the reason for demolishing the villages of Skryje, Heřmanice, and Lipany.